vacp2p/rfc/specs/waku/v2/waku-filter.md

 A node MUST send all Filter messages (`FilterRequest`, `MessagePush`) wrapped inside a `FilterRPC` this allows the node handler to determine how to handle a message as the Waku Filter protocol is not a request response based protocol but instead a push based system.

+The `request_id` MUST be a uniquely generated string.

 ##### FilterRequest